CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with concrete code examples and good coverage of the domain.
-Its main weaknesses are the lack of an integrated validation feedback loop in the core workflow and the monolithic structure that could benefit from splitting animation concepts and drawing guidance into separate reference files.
-Some sections like 'Philosophy' and parts of 'Making Graphics Look Good' add verbosity without proportional value.
+This is a solid, actionable skill with excellent concrete code examples and good coverage of Slack GIF creation.
+Its main weaknesses are the lack of validation integration in the core workflow (validators exist but aren't shown as a required step) and the monolithic structure that could benefit from splitting detailed reference content into separate files.
+Some sections like 'Philosophy' and parts of 'Making Graphics Look Good' add tokens without proportional value.

 Suggestions

-Integrate the validator into the core workflow as an explicit checkpoint: after builder.save(), add a validate_gif() step with a fix-and-retry loop before declaring the GIF complete.
+Integrate validation into the core workflow as an explicit step: after builder.save(), show validate_gif() as a required checkpoint before delivery.

 Remove or significantly trim the 'Philosophy' section - it explains meta-information about the skill that doesn't help Claude execute tasks.